 Helping your elderly loved one control his or her blood pressure lowers his or her risk of serious illnesses, like heart disease and stroke.
 Though high blood pressure, or hypertension, can be controlled with medications, lifestyle changes can also have a big impact on your elderly loved one’s blood pressure.
-Oakville senior home care specialists encourage their clients to try basic diet fixes and exercise routines in order to regulate blood pressure.
+Oakville home care specialists encourage their clients to try basic diet fixes and exercise routines in order to regulate blood pressure.
 Here are 6 of their tips for helping seniors make small lifestyle changes that can help control blood pressure naturally.

 1. Eat Greens & Beans

 Studies show that leafy greens, including spinach and arugula, and legumes, like soy, kidney, navy, garbanzo, and pinto beans, are rich in potassium, magnesium, folate, and fiber, can help control high blood pressure.
 Having an hourly caregiver Oakville incorporate a small spinach and garbanzo bean salad into dinner plans will satisfy your loved one’s palate and help control his or her blood pressure.

 2. Increase Potassium